BME-MIT-IET/iet-hf-2022-en-muck/doc/Manual Testing.md

 # test_training_set
-this is one of the main test and it checks the correctness of training set struct. first we set input parameter to be a test 4x4 matrix (num of users x num of items ) and we check if memory allocation was successful then we try to initialize the training set with some random ratings from 0-10 then we print the results as bellow in case of success :
+this test is one of the main tests and it checks the correctness of training set struct. first we set test's input parameter to be a 4x4 matrix (num of users x num of items ) and then after we check if memory allocation was successful , we try to initialize the training set with some random ratings from 0-10 then we print the results as bellow in case of success :

 ```